jonahgoldwastaken/netlify-dyndns/README.md

   netlify-dyndns [flags]

 Flags:
-      --domain string      The domain name registered at Netlify as shown on their dashboard and through their API -h, --help               help for netlify-dyndns
+  -d, --domain string      The domain name registered at Netlify as shown on their dashboard and through their API -h, --help               help for netlify-dyndns
-      --hostname string    The hostname to be put in the A record --ip-api string      The API used to retrieve public IP Address of connected network, must respond with a text string body (default "https://api.ipify.org")
+  -H, --hostname string    The hostname to be put in the A record
+      --ip-api string      The API used to retrieve public IP Address of connected network, must respond with a text string body (default "https://api.ipify.org")
-      --log-level string   Maximum level that will be written to stderr (default "info") --run-once           Only run the updater once, immediately exiting after -S, --schedule string    Cron schedule the DNS check runs on (default "0 0 * * *") --token string       The Netlify API token used to authenticate
+      --log-level string   Maximum level that will be written to stderr (default "info") --run-once           Only run the updater once, immediately exiting after -S, --schedule string    Cron schedule the DNS check runs on (default "0 0 * * *")
 ```

 [releases]: https://github.com/jonahgoldwastaken/netlify-dyndns/releases